NYC Restaurants, Chef Win Big at 2022 James Beard Culinary Awards

-A number of New York City standouts were crowned winners during the James Beard Foundation's 2022 Restaurant and Chef Awards which recognizes outstanding talent and achievement in culinary arts and hospitality.
+A number of New York City standouts were crowned winners during the James Beard Foundation's 2022 Restaurant and Chef Awards, which recognize outstanding talent and achievement in culinary arts and hospitality.

-The Four Horseman won Outstanding Wine Program and the Haung Family's Wo Hop restaurant was among the winners in the Restaurant and Chef America's Classics category.
+Brooklyn's The Four Horsemen won Outstanding Wine Program, one of the 10 featured award categories nationwide, while the Haung Family's Wo Hop restaurant was among the winners in the breakout Restaurant and Chef America's Classics category.

-If these honors weren't enough for the New York City restaurant scene, the coveted Best Chef: New York State award was given to Chintan Pandya of Dhamaka.
+As for best chef in New York state, that went to Chintan Pandya of Dhamaka in Manhattan.

 The James Beard Awards, established in 1990, recognizes talent and achievement in the culinary arts, hospitality, media, and broader food system.
 The awards took place following a two-year hiatus.